HusarzVTF/SQL/readme.md

  ![Screenshot example](<Schematy/Ope/Stored Procedures/uspBEP_Kalkulator.jpg>)

- In this case we see that we don't have enough gas in stocks if we want to keep strategy with provided parameters.
-In this case we need to change margin levels to higher or buy more gas or combine all off it.
+ In this case we see that we don't have enough gas and oil in stocks if we want to keep strategy with provided parameters.
+In this case we need to change margin levels to higher or buy more gas and oil or combine all off it.

 * ![Customers segmentation](<Schematy/Ope/Stored Procedures/uspKlasyfikacja_klientow>)

  The idea of customer segmentation is to choose correct parameters to describe real value of customers.